Darxo/Hardened/README.md

   - **Large Nachzehrer** can no longer swallow player characters while in a net.
 They can now also swallow the last player character who is alive
 - **Donkeys** now grant 0 XP (down from 50 XP)
 - **Schrats** no longer take 70% reduced damage while their shield is up.
 They now have +200 Hitpoints and gain the **One with the Shield** perk
+- **Serpent** can now hook even while rooted.
+They can no longer hook while engaged in melee

 ### Dynamic Party Adjustments